rollerworks/search-docs/introduction.rst

 ----------------

 A FieldSetRegistry (:class:`Rollerworks\\Component\\Search\\FieldSetRegistry`)
 allows to load a FieldSet from a registry.

-This can be eg. the FQCN or ServiceLocator.
+The :class:`Rollerworks\\Component\\Search\\LazyFieldSetRegistry` allows
+to load a FieldSet using the FQCN of a FieldSetConfigurator or by using a `PSR-11`_ compatible container.

-The FieldSetRegistry is used when unserializing a serialized SearchCondition, so that don't have to inject the FieldSet explicitly.
-But you are free to use it whenever you find it useful.
+The FieldSetRegistry is amongst used when unserializing a serialized SearchCondition, so that you don't have to inject the FieldSet explicitly.

 SearchProcessor
 ---------------

-Properly handling a Search operation requires multiple steps, you need to process the input, handle errors (exceptions) and somehow apply the search condition while dealing with form posts and redirects.
+Properly handling a Search operation requires multiple steps, you need to process the input, handle errors (exceptions) and somehow apply the search condition while dealing with (form) posts and redirects.

 Not to mention caching, you don't want to process the same condition once you know it's valid.
 To help with this you can use a SearchProcessor, which takes care of all these details.

-A PSR-7 compatible processor is provided at https://github.com/rollerworks/search-processor which can be easily installed.

 .. tip::

-    RollerworksSearch provides a number of Framework integration libraries which take care of adapting the different Request formats when PSR-11 is not supported.
+    RollerworksSearch provides a number of Framework integration libraries which take care of adapting the different Request formats.

+    The "default" processor uses the `PSR-7`_ Request format.

 Further reading
 ---------------